 As many of us know, VMware NSX is one of the hottest VMware technologies right now.
 What some may not know is there is a VCP, or VMware Certified Professional certification that specifically addresses this product.
-The NSX VCP certification is called the VCP-NV certification, where the NV is for Network Virtualization.
+The NSX VCP certification is called the VCP-NV certification, where the NV stands for Network Virtualization.
 Are you still coming up to speed on NSX?
 Are you looking for a VCP-NV study guide?
 Have no fear, there are plenty of resources to help you get started with VMware NSX in general, and get prepared to take the VCP-NV exam to earn the first VMware NSX certification VMware offers.

 The current VCP-NV exam is 2V0-642, which covers NSX 6.2.
 This is important to keep in mind when you are looking to obtain a VMware NSX certification, since there was a previous exam called 2V0-641 which covered NSX 6.0.
 This means you are going to encounter many resources out there that specifically are tailored to the earlier version.
 This is nothing to worry about, since I am about to tell you about my 5 favorite VCP-NV study resources, and how to use them.